FrankvdStam/SoulSplitter/README.md

 You can find detailed installation instructions with screenshots here: https://github.com/FrankvdStam/SoulSplitter/wiki/Installation

 # Contact
-Find me on discord, on the speedsouls server, or by user wasted#2747 if you have trouble setting this up or have any other questions.
+If you are having trouble, have questions, feature requests or anything else, come find me on discord.
+I'm usually responsive in the er-help channel on the speedsouls server, or by user wasted#2747.

 # Credits